department-of-veterans-affairs/vets-website/content/pages/education/work-learn/non-traditional/correspondence-training.md

 ### What benefits can I get?

-Paid back for the cost of classes
+You may be paid back for the cost of classes

 ### How do I get these benefits?